Beef production and climate change

 - Canadian beef has one of the lowest GHG footprints per unit of production in the world at 11.4 kg CO2 equivalent per kilogram of live weight, less than half of the world average.

-- The greenhouse gas footprint of the beef industry is due mainly to the production of methane (over 70%), methane is a natural by-product of feed digestion in the intestinal tract of ruminants such as cattle and bison.
+- The greenhouse gas footprint of the beef industry is due mainly to the production of methane (over 70%), methane is a comparatively short-lived GHG and a natural by-product of feed digestion in the intestinal tract of ruminants such as cattle and bison.

 - It is estimated that GHG emissions could be cut by up to 20% through uptake of mitigation strategies and another 5% could be cut from reducing food waste by half.

 - Between 1981 and 2011, the Canadian beef industry reduced its GHG footprint by 14% through advancements in technology and management that enabled industry to produce the same amount of beef in 2011 compared to 1981, all with 29% less breeding stock, 27% fewer slaughter cattle, and 24% less land.